fauzan264/crowdfunding/README.md

    Required for running the Golang backend container.

 4. **Database**
-   The project uses **PostgreSQL** as the database, managed through Docker.
+   The project uses **MySQL** as the database, managed through Docker.

 ---